stengard/Knowit-Wild-West/README.md

 gesture is released during an invalid placement, the object will go back to its' previous position.
 ```
 ##### Remove objects
 In the menu, a trashcan can be spawned under category 2.
 Place it anywhere on the floor and then move any object to it by using the hold gesture.
 Release the hold gesture when the object is in the trashcan (not visible) to delete it from the scene.
+Its somewhat buggy though.

-### Voice Commands
+#### Voice Commands
 TNT's can be blown up by looking at one and simply saying "Blow up".

 ## Built With
 * [Unity HoloLense Technical Preview](https://unity3d.com/partners/microsoft/hololens "Unity HoloLense Technical Preview")